eledot/Blitwizard/README-build.txt

 == Guide for FFmpeg support ==

-Blitwizard can use FFmpeg to support a huge amount of audio formats instead of just .ogg (see README.txt).
+Blitwizard can use FFmpeg to support a huge amount of audio formats instead of just .ogg and .flac (see README.txt).

-Provide blitwizard with the FFmpeg source code before you do the configure step or it won't have FFmpeg support at runtime.
+Provide Blitwizard with the FFmpeg source code before you do the configure step or it won't have FFmpeg support at runtime.

 Put the contents of a recent FFmpeg tarball (check http://ffmpeg.org/)